Vicarage gains New Heat Pump

 “Now, we are looking forward to being warm,” she says.
 “There will be a bit more to spend on the grandchildren this Christmas.”

-The reduction in cost, due to generating their own electricity through solar panels, is already noticeable on the smart meter that sits on Anne’s desk.
+The reduction in cost, due to generating their own electricity through solar panels, is already noticeable on the smart meter that sits on the desk.
 On a wet and windy early autumn day, the couple have spent £1.60 on heat and light.
 Before the recent installations, this was generally £5-7 per day, and in the winter £12-13, with £20-25 per day not being uncommon.

 Faith is about caring for creation